ahndjru/ahndjru/README.md

 - 📫 How to reach me: vijandreandrew@yahoo.com

-- ⚡ Fun fact:<b> I am a filthy riot games enjoyer, also like watching anime and sports</b>
+- ⚡ Fun fact:<b> I am a filthy riot games enjoyer, also I like watching anime and sports</b>

 <h1 align="center">Languages and Tools:</h1>